Barry Knight (politician): Political career

 In September 2008, Delegate Terrie Suit resigned her 81st district seat to take a job as a lobbyist.
 Knight ran for the Republican nomination, winning a three-way primary contest on November 29 over Virginia Beach Sheriff Paul Lanteigne and Tom Keeley, a retired United States Navy officer.
 Knight received 1,309 votes out of 2,218 ballots cast.
-He went on to beat Democrat John LaCombe in the special election on January 6, 2009.
+He went on to defeat Democratic nominee John LaCombe in the special election on January 6, 2009.

+Personal life and death

+Knight married Paula Jane Whitehurst, in the early 1980s.
+They had three sons, Hunter, Kyle and Forrest.
+He died on February 19, 2026, at the age of 71.